 - living costs (food, telephone bills, leisure activities, etc)

 - range of accommodations, including catered and self-catered studios, single, double, and en-suite rooms, family apartments, and single, double, and en-suite rooms.

 - additionally, on-campus residents access the gym and are close to various stores, eateries, pubs, and supermarkets.

 - the amenities offered by residence halls include hallways, flat-screen TVs, comfortable seating arrangements, refrigerators, kitchens with appliances like cookers and microwaves, a well-equipped common room with pool tables and projector TVs, and round-the-clock staff assistance.

 There are 9200+ staff members at the University of Leeds from more than 100 countries.
 The student-to-faculty ratio is 13:7.

 Research opportunities at university

-- Leeds Creative Labs is leading the way with its "blue sky" initiative, utilizing the many skills and abilities of University of Leeds academics and creative innovators to forge new connections and experience unexpected rewards.
+- Leeds Creative Labs is leading the way with its "blue sky" initiative, utilising the many skills and abilities of University of Leeds academics and creative innovators to forge new connections and experience unexpected rewards.

 Internship opportunities (Part time job opportunities)